flammie/omorfi/docs/install.md

 found in `src/bash` folder will fetch the language models.

-Note that if you downloaded pip version, you can only use:
+Note that if you downloaded a python-only version, you can only use:

 ```
 omorfi-download.py